alvinwan/Puhjiii/readme.md

 Editing Statics
 - drag-and-drop files in, to add to the website
+- click anywhere on rendered page to edit content
 - drag-and-drop to rearrange elements on page
-- click anywhere on rendered page to edit content
 - copy-and-paste or delete elements
 - convert elements into repeatable templates (e.g., post, header, footer)
-- access the code directly, when needed
++ access the code directly, when needed

 Website Management
-- add routers for pretty URLs
++ add pages and additional users, based on existing or new templates
-- login and register users
++ login and register users
-- install plugins to enhance functionality
++ install plugins to enhance functionality